meskys-lab/solmol/README.md

 Note: predictions are run on GPU.

 ```
-python -m solmol.predict --model models/TODO --fasta example/to_predict.fasta
+python -m solmol.predict --model models/EsmSolubilityRep_2023_08_21_14_02.pth --fasta example/to_predict.fasta

 ```

 ## Interpretation of the results
 The default output of the program is a csv file which contains sequence id and sequence itself from fasta file.
-The last column is the prediction of solubility of the model .
+The last column is the prediction (probability) of solubility of the model .